-Our conclusion that the DC Section offered good value for members over the year to 30 September 2022 is based on aspects such as:
+Our conclusion that the DC Section offered good value for members over the year to 30 September 2023 is based on aspects such as:

-- The default investment strategy broadly matched the benchmark being used for 'value for members / money' assessments over the year to 30 September 2022 but has had lower volatility of return over the 1 year and 3-year periods to 30 September 2022 - The default investment strategy had a maximum Total Expense Ratio of 0.32% over the year to 30 September 2022, which compares favourably to the 0.46% average charge for default funds within trust-based defined contribution pension schemes that feature in surveys that are available within the market.
+- The default investment strategy broadly matched the benchmark being used for 'value for members / money' assessments over the year to 30 September 2023 but has had lower volatility of returns over the 1 year and 3-year periods to 30 September 2023. - The default investment strategy had a maximum Total Expense Ratio of 0.42% over the year to 30 September 2023, which compares favourably to the 0.46% average charge for default investment strategies within trust-based defined contribution pension schemes that feature in surveys that are available within the market.

-Our conclusion that the DC Section offers good value for money over the year to 30 September 2022, taking into account employer-borne costs, is based on aspects such as:
+Our conclusion that the DC Section offered good value for money over the year to 30 September 2023, taking into account Company borne costs, is based on aspects such as:

-- The default investment strategy was designed with reference to the membership profile of the DC Section, and has its performance reviewed on a regular basis. - Members are able to receive a wide range of administration / online services (e.g. a dedicated helpline manned by a ring-fenced administration team, etc), which compares well to other options in the market. - Members receive communications that aid member decision-making (including section-specific member booklets, a bespoke annual benefit statement, etc). - The Trustees meet at least twice a year, discussing DC-related matters at each meeting, with a trustee training plan in place and ad-hoc training received before major decisions, as well as clear contracts with external advisers, whose fees are reviewed regularly.
+- The default investment strategy was designed with reference to the membership profile of the DC Section, and has its performance reviewed on a regular basis. - Members are able to receive a wide range of administration / online services (e.g. a member portal and a dedicated helpline manned by a ring-fenced administration team), which compares well with other options in the market. - Members receive communications that aid member decision-making (including member booklets; at retirement Wake-Up Packs and bespoke annual benefit statements). - The Trustees meet at least twice a year and the Governance Sub Committee meet at least twice a year.
+The Trustees discuss DC-related matters at each meeting, with a trustee training plan in place and ad-hoc training received before major decisions, as well as clear contracts with external advisers, whose fees are reviewed regularly.